splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

 Splunk Observability Cloud tokens also honor the role-based access control framework.
 Since tokens can now be assigned to roles, APIs inherit capabilities from their token.
 For example, an API using a token which is created with read-only role will inherit read-only permissions.
-This can be used take system backups with a reduced risk of introducing changes.
+This can be used to take system backups with a reduced risk of introducing changes.

 .. raw:: html